OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 There are two good options at this point:

 1. `reset`: This option rewrites history (i.e., deletes commits).
-I never ever do this after the commits have been pushed to a remote website or server (e.g., GitHub); but prior to that, I often just want the commit to fully dissapear.
+I never ever do this after the commits have been pushed to a remote website or server (i.e., GitHub); but prior to that, I often just want the commit to fully dissapear.
 I discuss this option below.
 2. `revert`: This option preserves Git history.
 This is super important after commits have been pushed, but can also be useful prior to pushing, especially if going back multiple commits.
 I discuss this option in "Workflow step 4" below.